afombravo/2FAST2Q/README.md

 `--qsd` | Minimal Phred-score (default=30) in the downstream search sequence.
 `--mo` | Running Mode (default=C) [Counter (C) / Extractor + Counter (EC)].
 `--cp` | Number of cpus to be used (default is max(cpu)-2 for >=3 cpus, -1 for >=2 cpus, 1 if 1 cpu).
+`--fs` | File Split mode.
+If enabled, multiprocessing will split each file and process it (Best when using large files or when requiring heavy processing).
+If disabled, multiple files will be processed simultaneously (default is disabled).
 `--k` |  If passed, keeps all temporary files (default is disabled: deletes all temporary files).